ulfschneider/ulf.website/content/posts/agile/2013-03-26-self-organization.md

 This contrasts with the constructing model, in which a central masterminded instance designs the system and controls it.
 Broadly, one can say that self-organization relies on evolution and construction relies on command and obedience.

 The affirmation of the evolutionary approach is rewarding but will challenge traditional behavioral patterns even in the microcosm of a single team.
-For the entire – possibly huge – organization is the paradox of giving up central control to make the organization controllable, radical and requires open minds and the willingness to learn and improve – in particular from the leaders of the organization.
+For the entire—possibly huge—organization is the paradox of giving up central control to make the organization controllable, radical and requires open minds and the willingness to learn and improve—in particular from the leaders of the organization.

 Leaders in agile organizations have the vital function of actively giving self-organizational forces a direction.
 This seems to be conflicting with the evolutionary approach and to span the tension field even further, here are two quotes I found in [Malik 2009:137]: